 MediaAgility placed in 2021 Gartner Magic Quadrant for Public Cloud IT Transformation Services

 This recognition validates our vision that clients today need services that enable continuous transformation.
-We are excited to be part of the global providers in this 2021 Gartner Magic Quadrant.”PRINCETON, NEW JERSEY, UNITED STATES, August 6, 2021 /EINPresswire.com/ -- MediaAgility, a leading and innovative provider of solutions in the global cloud computing market, today announced that MediaAgility has been positioned by Gartner® as a Niche Player in the 2021 Magic QuadrantTM for Public Cloud IT Transformation Services for cloud-native applications development capabilities, cloud engineering, and managed services offerings.1 The evaluation was based on specific criteria that analyzed the company’s overall completeness of vision and ability to execute.
+We are excited to be part of the global providers in this 2021 Gartner Magic Quadrant.”LONDON, BRENTFORD, UNITED KINGDOM, August 6, 2021 /EINPresswire.com/ -- MediaAgility, a leading and innovative provider of solutions in the global cloud computing market, today announced that MediaAgility has been positioned by Gartner® as a Niche Player in the 2021 Magic QuadrantTM for Public Cloud IT Transformation Services for our cloud-native applications development capabilities, cloud engineering, and managed services offerings.1 The evaluation was based on specific criteria that analysed the company’s overall completeness of vision and ability to execute.

 — Rajesh Abhyankar, CEO, MediaAgility.